HunterKrendel234/System-Monitor/README.md

 ## 🇬🇧 English

-# SysMonitor

-**SysMonitor** is a modern system monitor for Windows with overlay support, autostart, flexible localization, and a user-friendly interface.
+**System Monitor** is a modern system monitor for Windows with overlay support, autostart, flexible localization, and a user-friendly interface.

 ---